Missouri Department of Health and Senior Services

 - Other individuals can challenge and take just the final exam when the individual meets special circumstances and has approval of the state agency.

 Online Verification of Missouri CNA Certification

-Only CNAs whose status is active in the Missouri State Nurse Aide Registry are eligible to work as CNAs in long-term care facilities.
+Only CNAs whose status is active in the Missouri CNA Registry are eligible to work as CNAs in long-term care facilities.
 Employers must check the registry to make sure the CNA they intend to employ is not listed on the EDL (Employee Disqualification List), does not have a Federal Instructor, and has no finding of neglect, abuse, or misappropriation of property.

 Inactive certification status